patrick478/Wayfarer-Server/README.md

         "name": "Moe"
     }

-Creates a new subject.
+*Requires authentication header* Creates a new subject.
 All fields above must be supplied (currently, just a non-unique name).
+The user's subjectId is set to the created subject's id.
 Returns 201 CREATED on success, as well as the newly created subject's information.
 This includes the subject's id and a copy of the datapool in its 'datapool' property.

-**POST /subjects/{id}**
+**POST /subjects**

     {
         "state": { "what":"ever","goes":"here" }
     }

-Updates a subject with the given id.
+*Requires authentication header* Updates the subject watched by the authenticated user.
 The subject's id must *not* be supplied in the json (ie. the id cannot be changed).
 All fields are optional; ie, only the ones you want to change should be supplied.
 This is the primary means of updating a subject's state.
 Returns 200 OK on success.

-**GET /subjects/{id}**

-Gets all information on the subject with the given id, including their state.
-Returns 200 OK on success.

 **GET /subjects**

-(TEMPORARY DEV ONLY)
-Gets all information on all subjects.
+*Requires authentication header* Gets all information on the subject watched by the authenticated user, including their state.
 Returns 200 OK on success.

-**DELETE /subjects/{id}**

-Deletes the subject with the given id.
-Returns 200 OK on success.

 Other methods
 ----------

-**GET /getTest**
+**GET /datapool**

-Performs a simple GET test and returns some arbitrary JSON.
+Retrieves the datapool in JSON format as its body.

-**POST /postTest**
+**POST /datapool**

-Performs a simple POST test.
+    {
+        "whatever": { "what":"ever","goes":"here" }
+    }

+Sets the datapool to the body of the post.